What Market Volatility Means for Your Equity Compensation

 Protect Your Short-term Needs

-Your equity compensation can support a range of financial goals, like buying a home, financing your children’s education or retiring on your terms.
-But given the variable timelines for vesting and the potential for fluctuation in value, you may want to consider relying on other sources of income, such as your salary, to cover basic needs like food and housing.
+Your equity compensation can support a range of financial goals, like buying a home, paying for your children’s education or retiring on your terms.
+But given the variable timelines for vesting and the potential for fluctuation in value, you may want to make sure to cover basic needs like food and housing with more stable sources of income, such as your salary.
 It’s also generally a good idea to build up an emergency fund, so you can pay for the essentials even if your regular income stream is interrupted.

 Seek Professional Guidance